data-hunters/metadata-digger/README.md

 * Linux OS
 * Java 8
-* Memory - at least 2GB
+* Memory - at least 1GB

-For distributed mode, you should use Spark 2.4.3.
+For distributed mode, you should use Spark 2.4.3, however it should also work with other 2.x versions.

 ### Output formats
 Currently two files output formats are supported: